Let’s explore different ways of using WordPress automatic updates, and also ways we can avoid using it to keep from causing risk to websites.

 And, if within 30 days you find that you prefer another strategy instead, you can cancel for a full refund.

 There’s not much more to say other than why not give Webidextrous.com a try.
 The onboarding is free!
-Just set up a meeting with us via Calendly and we’ll get you going.
+Just sign up for a WordPress maintenance plan and we’ll get you going.

 Gone are the days of clicking “Update” and hoping for the best.
 Let Webidextrous manage your maintenance.
 We’ll give you back your time and peace of mind.